-- 4. The DPA's Director, or his/her designee, will either approve or disapprove the waiver request. - 5.
+- 1. The Sponsor/Owner submits to the DPA Director, a request for a directive waiver along with any supporting documentation. - 2.
+The DPA's Director may reject the proposal or prepare and forward form HUD-2, Request for Waiver of Housing Directive, to the applicable Multifamily Program Center Director, specifying the grounds for granting the waiver and recommending its approval. - 3.
+The applicable Multifamily Program Center will either approve or disapprove the waiver request and notify the DPA of the approval or rejection of the waiver request. - 4.
 The DPA will: - a.
 Notify the Sponsor/Owner in writing of the approval or disapproval of the waiver request; - b.
-Retain the original form HUD-2 and related documentation for 3-years from the date the waiver is granted; - c.
+Retain the original form HUD-2 and related documentation for three (3) years from the date the waiver is granted; - c.
 Make the form HUD-2 available for public inspection; and - d.
-Distribute copies of the form HUD-2: - 1) Following the instructions on the form, and - With a copy sent to the local Multifamily Program Center with jurisdiction. - 6.
-Local Multifamily Program Center Directors and DPAs have no authority to waive this notice.
+Distribute copies of the form HUD-2: - 1) Following the instructions on the form, and - 2) With a copy sent to the applicable HUD Multifamily Program Center. - 5.
+Applicable Multifamily Program Center Directors and DPAs have no authority to waive provisions of this notice.

-Address any waiver requests of this notice to:
+Address any waiver requests for provisions of this notice to: